 Non-contact for easy body temperature, surface and room checks in less than two seconds, The Oricom HFS1000 features colour-coded displays that make it simple to know if bub has a fever.
 It stores up to 32 readings and automatically powers down.

 With child or adult modes for accuracy, the Medescan 2-in-1 thermometer uses an infrared sensor to instantly measure baby’s temperature by ear or forehead.
-It’s also handy for quickly checking the temperature of bub’s nursery, bathwater or meals.
+It’s also handy for quickly checking the temperature of bub’s nursery, bathwater or food.

 With coloured fever indicators plus an alarm, the Welcare Ear Thermometer offers fast, accurate temperature checks within one second.
-The real-time clock makes tracking fevers easier and the disposable probe covers keep everything hygienic.
+The real-time clock makes tracking fevers easier and the disposable probe covers kept everything hygienic.

 With an easy-to-read, coloured display, the MedeScan Fast Scan accurately records baby’s temperature in as little as eight seconds.
 Colour codes highlight when a fever strikes, while the memory function helps to track and compare previous recordings.